mohammedhamdhan/tp/docs/DeveloperGuide.md

 #### Marking Expenses

-The `executeMarkCommand()` method manages marking an expense as settled with these features:
+The `executeMarkCommand(String command)` method manages marking an expense as settled with these features:

-- Prompts the user to enter an expense number for marking
-- Trims and parses user input to handle potential formatting issues
 - Attempts to mark the specified expense using budgetManager.markExpense()
 - Handles invalid indices gracefully with an IndexOutOfBoundsException
 - Handles non-numeric input with a NumberFormatException